DeepikaVadlamudi/Travel-AI-Agent/README.md

 # Travel-AI-Agent

-A travel agent that answer questions about current travel duration between two locations for a mode of transport of the user’s choosing.
-It is a Flask-based web application that integrates voice recognition, OpenAI's GPT-4, Weather APIs and Google APIs
+A travel agent that answers questions about the current travel duration between two locations for a mode of transport of the user’s choosing.
+It is a Flask-based web application that integrates voice recognition, OpenAI's GPT-4, Weather APIs, and Google APIs.

 ## Features
 - Voice recognition for user input